 Socializing your recognition program is critical when it comes to making it successful in a hybrid workplace.
 When we're not all physically together, we need the opportunity to connect in other ways.
 In most cases, this means through digital communication channels.

-A guide for taking care of your employees' morale and wellbeing during our transition to hybrid work.
+A guide for taking care of your employees' morale and wellbeing during our transition to a hybrid work model.

-Hear our client Shake Shack and a panel of experts discuss employee recognition, appreciation, and company values as they relate to the hybrid workplace.
+Hear our client Shake Shack and a panel of experts discuss remote employee recognition, appreciation gifts, and company values as they relate to the hybrid workplace.

 How do we navigate a high-growth environment in the new hybrid workplace?